 Kevin chose to take the longer and less popular Via de la Plata route to Santiago.
 It winds through some of the most interesting and historical cities in Spain, including Sevilla and Salamanca.
 Kevin’s memoir is unique in that it covers both his experiences as well as the cultural history of the regions that he walks through.
 “The Way encompasses many places and reminders of Spain’s past, both dark and dazzlingly bright.”

-Hilarious Tales and Wacky Derring Do
+Hilarious Tales of Wacky Derring Do

 Spanish Steps: Travels with My Donkey, Tim Moore